RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Conclusion

 \section{Conclusion}

 Fault-tolerant quantum architectures are still far from being realized on physical systems.
-Various error correction techniques have been proposed, surface codes being one of them.
+Various error correcting codes have been proposed, such as the surface code.
 The surface code architecture does not natively support non-Clifford gates and thus requires specialized support for such operations.
 Continuous rotation angle architectures have been proposed that allow for localized, low-latency ancilla preparation in the required states.
-However, this leads to the problem of supporting dynamic ancilla allocation to minimize runtime.
-Our work tackles this problem and we propose a dynamic compilation technique that utilizes the variable ancilla availability and activity to perform efficient allocation for different gate operations in parallel, thus minimizing the total program execution time.
-We improve significantly over the baseline proposals while simultaneously minimizing classical overhead for realtime recompilation.
+However, these proposals have lacked realtime ancilla allocation support, incurring unecessary time overhead.
+We tackle this problem and propose \acronym{}, a realtime scheduler that utilizes variable ancilla availability and activity to perform efficient allocation of different gate operations in parallel, thus minimizing total program execution time.
+We improve significantly over the baseline proposals while simultaneously minimizing classical overhead for realtime recomputation.